We are living in the midst of things;

 Improvement, then, is a law of the universe.
 All things alike, great and small, are made to be in progress.
-Individual human beings must not be an exception.
-We must not allow everything else to move on, and we, ourselves be stationary.
+Individual human beings are not an exception.
+We must not allow everything else to move on, and we, ourselves remain stationary.

-When the insensible earth and the irrational animals obey the commandment, let not us, who alone are capable of voluntary obedience, let not us alone be unfaithful.
-When even the all-wise Creator, in unfolding his ways and purposes to his children, observes this rule of constant progression, let not us, with wisdom only of yesterday, children in understanding, let not us fancy that we may rest where we are, and refuse to move forward.
+When the insensible earth and the irrational animals obey the commandment, let not us, who alone are capable of voluntary obedience, alone be unfaithful.
+When even the all-wise Creator, in unfolding His ways and purposes to His children, observes this rule of constant progression, let not us, with wisdom only of yesterday, children in understanding, let not us think we may rest where we are, and refuse to move forward.

 Our very capacity of progress is itself a further reason for striving after perpetual improvement.
 The plants and animals around us have limits set to their advancement which they can never pass.
 They go forward by a prescribed course to their maturity, and there they necessarily stop.

-Other things may stop, and become stationary; for they are to come to an end.
-But not man, for he is to know no end.
+Other things may stop, and become stationary; for they come to an end.
+But not humanity, for we are to know no end.

 This great progress of the human soul is but begun upon earth.
 But it is begun.
 The desire of purity, the love of excellence, the habits of holiness, the relish for spiritual pleasures, are begun below; and he who has made the greatest advances in these during his mortal life, is doubtless best fitted for entering on a future state.

 (Adapted from a sermon by Dr. Henry Ware, Jr.)